wshito/swank-js/README.md

 reload web pages in the browser or refresh their CSS using Emacs commands.

-This forked version runs REPL for Node.js with the latest Slime 2.22.
-The browser connection is tested with FIREFOX-63.0.
+This forked version is tested with the latest environment, i.e. NodeJS 10.13.0, Slime 2.22, Emacs 26.1.
+The browser connection is tested with Firefox 63.0.
 The connection with Safari is unsable.

 Many aspects of full-fledged SWANK backends aren't implemented yet, there's no debugger/completion/autodoc and so on, but as I plan to use